richonguzman/LoRa_APRS_RP2040/LoRa_APRS_Waveshare_RP2040_Digipeater/README.md

-# LoRa APRS Digipeater for @RAKWireless WisBlock 4631
+# LoRa APRS Digipeater for Waveshare RP2040 LoRa

 ## You can support this project to continue to grow: